zio/zio-renovate/README.md

 We tried to make Renovate less noisy by enabling "automerge" for all patch and minor updates.
 We also changed the automerge type to "branch", which means that Renovate will automatically create a branch (instead of creating a PR) and wait for the CI to pass.
 If the CI passes, the branch will be merged into the default branch.
 If the CI fails, Renovate will create a PR for the branch and wait for manual intervention.

-To make sure that the CI is always run when a new branch is created, you need to enable "create" event:
+To make sure that the CI is always run when a new branch is created, you need to enable "create" events in your Github workflow, e.g. `.github/workflows/ci.yml`:

 ```diff
  'on':